 We ended up not having to do a ton of taping on this dresser, but we did end up having to tape the piece that sits on top of the dresser in order to protect the Birdseye maple.

 Step 3: Painting the Body of the Dresser

 After we were finished taping the dresser we painted the dresser using broadway paint.
 We usually do two coats of paint to make sure that everything is sufficiently covered.
 We generally use Purdy paint brushes so that we can ensure that we get an excellent finish.

-After the paint was dry we were ready to apply a coat of water based Polycrylic to both the body of the dresser and the drawers.
+After the paint was dry we were ready to apply a coat of water based Polycrylic to both the body of the dresser and the drawers with a Purdy Syntox brush.
 After the first coat we sanded down the dresser using 320 grit sandpaper, then we applied a second coat of Polycrylic.